 Also, peppermint oil – or any other way you can smell peppermint – has a healing, calming effect on people.
 Try it out.
 Add a couple of drops to some coconut oil (or by itself, depending on your personal sensitivity) and rub a little on your temples (be careful not to use too much or it might burn).
-Peppermint also helps to relieve migraines or headaches and body pain.
+As an added bonus, peppermint oil helps to relieve migraines, headaches and body pain.

 GROUNDING TECHNIQUES USING TASTE

 Back to peppermint…this is a great thing to use when trying a taste-based grounding technique.
 You may eat fresh mint if you have it.
-Or, grab a mint candy cane, or a breath mint.
-If not using mint, pick tastes that will communicate to your brain that it’s time to shift.
+Grab a mint candy cane or a breath mint and let it work for you.
+If not using mint, pick stronger tastes that will communicate to your brain that it’s time to shift.
 For example, try biting into a lemon or lime slice.
-Or if you’re game, grab some chips with some spicy salsa.
+Or grab some chips with some spicy salsa.

 GROUNDING TECHNIQUES USING SIGHT

-Now might be the time to pull out one of those adult coloring books along with some colorful markers or pencils.
-Pay attention to the various colors as you fill in the pictures on the pages using both sight and touch to bring yourself to the present and calm you.
-Or, try brain games, crossword puzzles, or jigsaw puzzles.
-If you can’t do that, simply sit outside on a park bench, chair, at the beach and look around you, paying close attention to each item you see and naming it in your head or aloud.
+Another good approach is to play brain games, such as Sudoku, crosswords, or jigsaw puzzles.
+If you can’t do that, simply sit outside on a park bench, or chair, at the beach and look around you, paying close attention to each item you see.
+When you see the item, name it in your head or aloud.
 Bird.
 Tree.
 Litter.
 Grass.
 Boat.
-Sight will connect to mind and bring you back to the present.
+The sight will connect to the mind and bring you back to the present.